This page has an average rating of %r out of 5 stars based on a total of %t ratings

 Tip: Manage the charges for Giro international

-The fees for international payments via e-finance outside of the SEPA region are two francs (for Giro international worldwide) or twelve francs (for Giro international urgent).
+The fees for international payments via e-finance outside of the SEPA region are two francs (for Giro international worldwide) or 12 francs (for Giro international urgent).
 Third-party fees can also arise per dispatch that are charged by the foreign banks involved.
 You have the option of paying these charges so that the recipient receives the full amount.
 To do this, select the option “Charges to be paid by originator”.
-This option is not available for SEPA payments as deductions are not permitted from the transfer amount.
+This option is not available for SEPA transfers from Switzerland to the SEPA area, as deductions are not permitted from the transfer amount.

 How international payments work in e-finance